RedisLabs/redis-cluster-proxy/README.md

 # Redis Cluster Proxy

 Redis Cluster Proxy is a proxy for [Redis](https://redis.io/) Clusters.
 Redis has the ability to run in Cluster mode, where a set of Redis instances will take care of failover and partitioning.
-This special mode requires to use special clients understanding the Cluster protocol: by using this Proxy instead the Cluster is abstracted away, and you can talk with a set of instances composing a Redis Cluster like if they were a single instance.
+This special mode requires the use of special clients understanding the Cluster protocol: by using this Proxy instead the Cluster is abstracted away, and you can talk with a set of instances composing a Redis Cluster like if they were a single instance.
 Redis Cluster Proxy is multi-threaded and it currently uses, by default, a multiplexing communication model so that every thread has its own connection to the cluster that is shared to all clients belonging to the thread itself.
 Anyway, in some special cases (ie. `MULTI` transactions or blocking commands), the multiplexing gets disabled and the client will have its own cluster connection.
 In this way clients just sending trivial commands like GETs and SETs will